 - We are committed to giving our children access to a range of wider opportunities and experiences beyond the classroom.
 At the heart of this is our extensive programme of class educational visits.
-Over the course of a term, each class participates in numerous educational visits, either on or off site, usually linked to their topic, although sometimes they are not and may focus on a particular curriculum area being taught discretely from topic (i.e. science based trip; CLC visit on area of computing curriculum unable to do in school etc.). - These might be trips to: - galleries - o museums - historic buildings - o nature reserves - o other places of interest that capitalise on our locality. - These experiences enrich and stimulate the children's learning in the classroom and help bring the curriculum to life, as well as being very popular with the children. - Each class performs a termly assembly, beginning in the summer term of Reception, performed for their parents and carers and the rest of the school, during which they showcase their topic through a range of music, dance, drama and sharing of their learning.
+Over the course of a term, each class participates in numerous educational visits, either on or off site, usually linked to their topic, although sometimes they are not and may focus on a particular curriculum area being taught discretely from topic (i.e. science based trip; CLC visit on area of computing curriculum unable to do in school etc.). - These might be trips to: Fleet Primary School - Camden

+- o galleries - o museums - historic buildings - o nature reserves - o other places of interest that capitalise on our locality. - These experiences enrich and stimulate the children's learning in the classroom and help bring the curriculum to life, as well as being very popular with the children. - Each class performs a termly assembly, beginning in the summer term of Reception, performed for their parents and carers and the rest of the school, during which they showcase their topic through a range of music, dance, drama and sharing of their learning.
 There are also winter shows in the infants and juniors, and a range of other drama and music events throughout the year. - We have a well-established and popular programme of after-school clubs with both academic and non-academic foci.
 Clubs are booked via the office at the start of each term.
-The office can advise at any point what clubs are on offer in a term and any places still available.
+The office can advise at any point what clubs are on offer in a term and any places still available. - Years 5 and 6 also attend a week long school journey in which they explore different environments • and significantly develop their social and life skills, building independence. - We have a forest school area in the school and two teachers are fully forest school trained.
+This • means that two classes receive weekly 'Forest School' sessions throughout the year.
+The other classes also access this area at pre-planned times led by the trained staff so they have various opportunities to develop outdoor learning skills.